..

 1908 - Paris Tour

 The Easter tour of 1908 to Paris was a short one, with only four days away and three matches played.
 The three matches resulted in a convincing goal tally of 21 to 3.
-The first game was played at the Stade du Matin (also more famously known as the Stade Olympique de Colombes) against a French XI comprising of clubs affiliated to the Sporting Union of Athletic Societies of France.
+The first game was played at the Stade du Matin (also more famously known as the Stade Olympique de Colombes) against a French XI comprising of clubs affiliated to the Parisian Committee of the Sporting Union of Athletic Societies of France.
 With Herman, Pollock-Hodsoll, Timmis and the two Morgan-Owens in great form, a 5-1 victory resulted.

 In the second game with only one change to the starting line up Corinthian had an easy victory of 9-0 over Standard Athletic with eight of the goals coming in the first half alone.
 It's noted that Corinth had the wind behind their backs.
 A rest day ensued before the meeting the Outcasts, also on tour, who'd come away with beating Clichy easily.
 However, Corinth were a different class and won 7-2 on the first occasion on which two top English Amateur sides had met ever met in France.
 The Corinthians won due to better combination play.
 At the interval the Corinthians were losing 1-2.
 Half-time saw the forwards awaken and rattle in six second half goals.